A Galois connection between classical and intuitionistic logics. I: Syntax: Symmetries and redundancy

 \begin{proposition} The following holds in QHC.

-(a) $\wn(\alpha\land \beta)\Iff \wn(\nabla \alpha\land\nabla \beta)$;
+(a) $\turnstile\wn(\alpha\land \beta)\Tofrom \wn(\nabla \alpha\land\nabla \beta)$;

-(b) $\wn(\alpha\lor \beta)\Iff \wn(\nabla \alpha\lor\nabla \beta)$;
+(b) $\turnstile\wn(\alpha\lor \beta)\Tofrom \wn(\nabla \alpha\lor\nabla \beta)$;

-(c) $\wn\exists x\, \alpha(x)\Iff \wn\exists x\,\nabla \alpha(x)$;
+(c) $\turnstile\wn\exists\tr x\, \alpha(\tr x)\Tofrom \wn\exists\tr x\,\nabla \alpha(\tr x)$;

-(d) $\oc(p\land q)\Iff \oc(\Box p\land\Box q)$;
+(d) $\turnstile\oc(p\land q)\Tofrom \oc(\Box p\land\Box q)$;

-(e) $\oc\forall x\, \alpha(x)\Iff \oc\forall x\,\Box \alpha(x)$. \end{proposition}
+(e) $\turnstile\oc\forall\tr x\, p(\tr x)\Tofrom \oc\forall\tr x\,\Box p(\tr x)$. \end{proposition}

-Applying $\oc$ to both sides in (a), (b), (c), and $\wn$ to both sides in (d), (e) leads to no loss of generality, but makes the validity parallel to \cite{M0}*{\ref{int:QS4-Goedel} and \ref{int:Kuroda}} --- with the exception of one ``missing validity'', which will be discussed in the econd part of this paper \cite{M2}*{\ref{g2:principles}(a) and \ref{g2:sheaf-refutation}}.
+Applying $\oc$ to both sides in (a), (b), (c), and $\wn$ to both sides in (d), (e) leads to no loss of generality, but makes the validities parallel to \cite{M0}*{\ref{int:QS4-Goedel} and \ref{int:Kuroda}} --- with the exception of one ``missing validity'', $\wn(\alpha\to\beta)\Tofrom\wn(\nabla\alpha\to\nabla\beta)$, which will turn out to be an independent principle \cite{M2}*{\ref{g2:principles}(a) and \ref{g2:sheaf-refutation}}.

-\begin{proof} Assertions (a,b,c) follow from ($\wn_\land$), ($\wn_\lor$) and ($\wn_\exists$) using that $\wn\alpha\iff \wn\oc\wn\alpha$.
-Assertions (d,e) follow from ($\oc_\land$) and ($\oc_\forall$) using that $\oc p\iff \oc\wn\oc p$. \end{proof}
+\begin{proof} Assertions (a,b,c) follow from ($\wn_\land$), ($\wn_\lor$) and ($\wn_\exists$) using that $\turnstile \wn\alpha\tofrom \wn\oc\wn\alpha$.
+Assertions (d,e) follow from ($\oc_\land$) and ($\oc_\forall$) using that $\turnstile \oc p\tofrom \oc\wn\oc p$. \end{proof}

 \begin{proposition} The following holds in QHC.